eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

 For most of the services that should be enough.
 How ever the are some specific nuances per language:

+* Kotlin
     * In the case of `archiva` the service for maven packages, one needs to set a password for admin that later should be used in the commented env vars.

+    * Remember to uncomment this line [here](./templates/kotlin/lib/build.gradle.kts):

+    ```bash
+        isAllowInsecureProtocol = true // uncomment this for testing.
+    ```

 * In case of swift, only the Git repository publication can be tested at the moment.
 One needs a Git URL repo, and probably a personal access token included in that repo url following basic auth scheme.
 For github based repos, you can check [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)